xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-810.md

 ### Better Kobiton Integration

-When it comes to mobile test automation, the integration between Kobition and Katalon Studio serves as an essential chain to execute Katalon Studio's automated tests on Kobiton's devices.
-From version 8.1.0 onwards, Katalon users can customize the remote server protocol and device name in Kobiton to better their testing experience.
+When it comes to mobile testing, integration between Kobiton and Katalon Studio serves as an essential chain to execute automated tests from Katalon Studio on Kobiton devices.
+This was made easier in version 8.1.0: you can now customize the remote server protocol and device name in Kobiton for a clearer testing experience.
 See [Mobile testing with Kobiton devices](https://docs.katalon.com/katalon-studio/docs/integrate_with_kobiton.html).

 ### New built-in keyword for conditional waiting

-A must-have feature of a codeless automation testing tool called Conditional waiting (a modern approach comparing with Record-and-playback tools) has proved quite reliable.
-In this approach, scripts do not blindly wait *x* number of seconds before continuing to the next step; instead, they wait until a condition is true and proceed as soon as possible.
-This drastically cuts down on the execution time of the automation suite while also preventing flaky tests.
-Accordingly, in version 8.1.0, Katalon Studio introduced the keyword waitForElementNotPresent for Mobile testing, allowing users to set conditional waiting when executing the test script.
+Conditional waiting keywords is a modern solution that goes beyond Record-and-playback.
+It has proven to be a reliable, must-have feature for low-code automation testing tools.
+Conditional waiting ensure scripts do not blindly wait x number of seconds before continuing to the next step; instead, they wait until a condition is true and proceed as soon as possible.
+This drastically cuts down on the execution time of the testing suite while also preventing flaky tests.
+In version 8.1.0, we continue to expand our keyword vocabulary with `waitForElementNotPresent` for Mobile testing.
 See [[Mobile] Wait For Element Not Present](https://docs.katalon.com/katalon-studio/docs/mobile-wait-for-element-not-present.html).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-wait-for-element-not-present/mobile-wait-for-element-not-present.png" width=90% alt="add mobile wait for element not present in manual view">